robkwhitehouse/Android-Gauge/README.md

-# Android-Guage (Kotlin)
+# Android-Gauge (Kotlin)
-A Kotlin Guage View - this is a port of the Java Guage View cretated by Serge Helfrich
+A Kotlin Gauge View - this is a port of the Java Gauge View cretated by Serge Helfrich